covscript/cspkg/README.md

 + Upload to dedicated server(mostly for releasing purpose)

 ### Step 3: Building your package
 If your package is written in Covariant Script, there's no need for extra building.
-But if you are written and Covariant Script Extension, please follow [CSBuild Instruction](https://github.com/covscript/csbuild#build-your-package-with-csbuild).
+But if you are writting an Covariant Script Extension, please follow [CSBuild Instruction](https://github.com/covscript/csbuild#build-your-package-with-csbuild).

+CSPKG provides lots commands for building and compiling.
+If you are writting an extension and have `Source` field configured in `csbuild` folders, you can use `cspkg build --install` for auto installation and `cspkg build <FILE> --compile` for single file compilation.

+After that, you can use `cspkg build --release <Source URL>` for auto releasing, which can generate a legal file structural for your CSPKG source.

 ### Step 4: Submit your Package to CSPKG Source
 1. Fork [CSPKG Source GitHub Repository](https://github.com/covscript/cspkg-sources)